 - According to the Indonesian government, Indonesia’s domestic coal demand is set to reach 114.51 million tons in 2018, increase 6 per cent from the forecast demand in 2017.

 - Indonesia ranks 4th among the world’s top 10 coal and mining producers.

-Fill out the form and we’ll get back to you with a quote and overview of the process your industry.
+Feel free to contact us and for a free quotation on entering the Mining sector in Indonesia.
+Fill out the form and we’ll get back to you with a quote and overview of the process for your industry.